Help working taxpayers get the EITC they've earned. Here, you will find best practices from some of our partners

 - Offer incentives to advertising and marketing students creating outreach and awareness campaigns for local EITC coalitions

-Best practices from governmental agency partners:
+Best practices from governmental agency partners

 - Include EITC messages with public assistance checks or tribal payments